-Real and relatable.
+This felt real and relatable.
 I’d love to go back in time ten years and give this to fifteen-year-old me.
 Even without the vlog and the subscribers and social media, my teenage self definitely connected with Torrey.
 And, on some level, my adult self too.
-I felt like I “got” the book.
-I agreed with it and believed in it.
-And I kept on thinking about it well after the last page.
-I was itching to pick this up whenever I put it down.
-It really was excellent.
+I felt like I “got” the book and I kept on thinking about it well after the last page.

 ALSO READ THIS MONTH:

 My True Love Gave to Me by Stephanie Perkins

 The Queen of Zombie Hearts by Gena Showalter